puppetlabs/puppet-docs/source/puppet/4.4/reference/http_api/http_certificate_status.md

 status of a certificate or pending certificate request.
 It is only useful on the CA.

-In all requests the `:environment` must be given, but it has no bearing on the request.
-Certificates are global.
+Under Puppet Server's CA service, the `environment` parameter is ignored and can be omitted.
+Under a Rack or WEBrick Puppet master, `environment` is required and must be a valid environment, but it has no effect on the response.

 Find
 ----